 If your company is growing — especially if it’s growing at a fast pace — there is plenty of cause to celebrate.
 But there is also cause to look cautiously before you run full-steam ahead.

-Tech startups with significant venture-backed funding have especially face the unique challenge of scaling a business while maintaining quality and integrity.
+Tech startups with venture-backed funding in particular face the unique challenge of scaling a business while maintaining quality and integrity.

 So, what steps can you take to keep your company on the right track?
 Justworks has experienced some explosive growth in the past couple years.
 But Justworks’ CEO and Founder, Isaac Oates, has focused on scaling the company in a healthy way from the beginning.